-This course offers committed students the opportunity to focus on International Health issues through exciting lectures and an eight-week field visit to a hospital in a low-income country.
+This course offers interested students the opportunity to focus on International Health issues through exciting lectures and an eight-week field visit to a hospital in a low-income country.

-It is also possible to take only the 6 weeks theoretical part, and then the course code is “GLOBALTHEORY”.
+It is possible to take only the 6-week theoretical part.
+Then the course code is “GLOBALTHEORY”.